harshbhanderi22/node_js_practice/README.md

 # nodejs_practice
 Connect mongoDB in node js<br>
-In this module, We will use the best practice to connect mongodb with node<br>
-We have simply breaked different operation in function and also handled promised in two different ways.
+In this module,We have learnt how to update data in mongo from Node.